t04glovern/t04glovern.github.io.raw/_posts/2015-12-21-arduino-projects--thumbstick-to-rgb-led.markdown

 pinMode(blueLEDPin,OUTPUT);
 {% endhighlight java %}

-Using the `map()` function in conjunction with the high and low `X/Y` sensor values I scaled my raw inputs to values between 0-255.
+Using the `map()` function in conjunction with the high and low `X/Y` sensor values; I scaled my raw inputs to values between 0-255.
 Because I didn't have any good way of generating a value for the Blue pin input, I used a mix of the X and Y sensor values to generate a reasonable value for Blue.

 {% highlight java %}
 // Calculate and map new values